vkurup/kurup.org/blog/_posts/2006-02-24-picasso-vs-cezanne.markdown

 layout: post
 title: Picasso vs Cézanne
 permalink: /blog/2006/02/24/picasso-vs-cezanne
-categories: picasso, genius, cezanne, gladwell, galenson
+tags: picasso genius cezanne gladwell galenson
 ---

 We saw [Malcolm Gladwell talk at Columbia](http://www.cuarts.com/cu_arts_blog/2006/02/malcom_gladwell.html) on Tuesday.
 He's the author of [Blink](http://www.amazon.com/exec/obidos/ASIN/0316172324/vinodkurupshomep) and [The Tipping Point](http://www.amazon.com/exec/obidos/ASIN/0316346624/vinodkurupshomep) and he's a staff writer at the New Yorker.
 He spoke about different types of genius.
 I've tried to recreate his main points from memory, so I apologize in advance if I've remembered things incorrectly.